vmagelo/react-flask-db-app/README.md

 ## Flask, React, Postgres - Test App

-This is how to construct this project from scratch.
-If you are cloning this, everything is here that you need.
+### What does this do?

 The idea is that this app should function with restaurant reviews, like [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure](https://docs.microsoft.com/azure/app-service/tutorial-python-postgresql-app), but instead of rendering templates in Django or Flask, use [React](https://reactjs.org/) as frontend.
 This means built in templating engines are not used and Python is used as a backend to return JSON.
 The React frontend calls to Django or Flask backend and receives JSON.
 For example, the JSON could be a list of restaurants or reviews.
-### Step 1: Create project structure
+### From scratch step 1: Create project structure

+This is how to construct this project from scratch.
+If you are cloning this, everything is here that you need and you don't need to follow these steps.

 Create frontend (React)